salesforce/bazel-eclipse/docs/dev/dev_issues.md

 ## Known Build and Developer Issues

-### Bazel Build Errors and Warnings

-**'//feature:bazeleclipsefeature' depends on deprecated target '@local_jdk//:java'**

-This is caused by a Bazel rule we import from a public git repo using an older form of the Bazel API.
-We cannot fix it easily.
-It is benign at this point.

 ### Eclipse SDK Build Errors and Warnings

 **Classpath Errors in the Eclipse SDK build**